boreec/nvim-config/README.md

 - toml with `taplo`
 - typescript with `prettier`

+The formatter are ran automatically when saving the buffer.

 #### Completion

 Syntax completion is managed by the plugin [blink.cmp](https://github.com/saghen/blink.cmp) and configured in `lua/plugins/completion.lua`.
-It uses LSPs, snippets, filesystem paths and buffers as a source.
+For now only the LSP is used as a completion source.

 ### Searching